Full Mouth Reconstruction

 A full mouth reconstruction is not a simple procedure but a complete dental treatment plan that combines several procedures.
 Depending on your needs, it can span from a couple of weeks to a few months.

-This is because of the steps we have to take to complete treatment the first time without issues successfully.
+This is because of the steps we have to take to complete treatment successfully the first time, without issues.
 For example, there will be some procedures that we may need to complete before others.
-Then, there are healing times in between procedures.
+Then, there are healing times in between procedures you need to think about.

 Yes, replacing missing teeth can be a part of your reconstruction treatment plan.
+Patients who may need full mouth reconstruction usually have serious dental problems like missing teeth.
 Placing multiple dental implants is a process that can take a couple of weeks, depending on how many implants you need.